TheM1rk/pxt-lococorp_soccerbot/README.md

 - the MaQueen Extension for Micro:Bit

 ## **_BEFORE USAGE_**
-be sure that the 'group'is set to the exact number as the controller's group.
+be sure that the `group` `main.ts` and copy/paste the code
+5) ***have fun***is set to the exact number as the controller's group.
 For best results it's recommended to differ the differents group by 10 (__E.G SoccerBot1&Controller1 have group 10 but SoccerBot2&Controller2 have group 20__ ).

 ![group](https://github.com/them1rk/lococorp-soccerbot/raw/master/.github/makecode/group.png)
 >view from the controller program